Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Distribution Theory for Dependent Data from the Natural Exponential Family

 \section{Distribution Theory for Dependent Data from the Natural Exponential Family}

 In this section, we propose methodology for Bayesian analysis of non-Gaussian dependent data from the natural exponential family.
 In Section~2.1, we review and develop the univariate distribution introduced in \citet{diaconis}.
 Then, in Section~2.2, this univariate distribution is used as the rudimentary quantity to develop the CM distribution.
-This new multivariate distribution theory is incorporated within a Bayesian hierarchical model (i.e., the aforementioned LCM model) in Section~2.3.
-Prior distributions for unknown parameters of the LCM model are discussed in Sections~2.4 and 2.5.
-The information in Sections~2.1 through 2.5 are consolidated into a brief model summary in Section~2.6.
+This new multivariate distribution theory is incorporated within a Bayesian hierarchical model (i.e., the aforementioned LCM model) in Section~2.3, and the corresponding methodological properties are discussed in Section 2.4.
+A collapsed Gibbs sampler is derived in Section~2.5, and additional properties associated with the Gibbs sampler are discussed in Section 2.6.
+Finally prior distributions on remaining parameters are discussed in Sections 2.7 and 2.8.